 7. Clean up unnecessary system files

 If your Mac startup disk is still full after following all the steps above, then there are probably lots of hidden system files using up your storage.
 These files cover everything from essential parts of the operating system to superfluous caches from useless websites.

 Of course, you want to keep hold of all the essential files while finding and deleting everything else, which is no small task.

-We’ll show you some ways to find and delete unnecessary system files below, but you should know that doing so manually can be incredibly time consuming.
+We’ll show you some ways to find and delete unnecessary system files, including log files, but you should know that doing so manually can be incredibly time consuming.
 And if you get it wrong, you could even cause problems with macOS.

 For simplicity, it’s usually quicker and easier to use software like MacKeeper’s Safe Cleanup feature, which automatically finds and removes any system files you can safely delete.

 But if you’re determined to delete these system files yourself, here are some good places to look:

 1. Open Finder and select Go > Go to Folder from the menu bar

 2. Visit the following file paths to look for any caches you can delete (don’t delete any caches with “Apple” in the name):

 3. Now visit these file paths to remove log files you don’t need: